 Are there any benefits other than deferral of the gain?

 Yes, the taxpayer can get a basis increase on the original investment in the QOF and a potential elimination of the tax on the appreciation on his or her investment in the QOF.

-If the taxpayer holds the investment in the opportunity zone for five years, the taxpayer will receive a basis increase of 10 percent.
-If the taxpayer holds the investment for a total of seven years, then the basis increase will be 15 percent.
-For example, if a taxpayer elects to defer a $1 million gain in 2018 by investing in a QOF, at the end of 2023 (i.e., the five-year holding period), the taxpayer will receive a basis increase of $100,000 ($1 million x 10 percent).
+If by December 31, 2026 (when the deferred gain is recognized) the taxpayer holds the investment in the opportunity zone for five years, the taxpayer will receive a basis increase of 10 percent.
+If by December 31, 2026 the taxpayer holds the investment for a total of seven years, then the basis increase will be 15 percent.
+For example, if a taxpayer elected to defer a $1 million gain in 2018 by investing in a QOF, at the end of 2023 (i.e., the five-year holding period), the taxpayer will receive a basis increase of $100,000 ($1 million x 10 percent).
 If the taxpayer holds the investment through the end of 2025, the taxpayer will receive a basis increase totaling $150,000 ($1 million x 15 percent).
-If the taxpayer has not disposed of the QOF investment at the end of 2026, then he or she will recognize a gain on the 2026 tax return of $850,000 ($1 million original gain less basis increase of $150,000).
+If the taxpayer has not disposed of the QOF investment at the end of 2026, then they will recognize a gain on the 2026 tax return of $850,000 ($1 million original gain less basis increase of $150,000).

 Furthermore, if the taxpayer holds the investment in the QOF for 10 years, the appreciation on the sale of the QOF investment is not taxed.
 As noted in the above example, a taxpayer invested gain of $1 million in a QOF and held the investment for more than 10 years.
 After 10 years, the taxpayer sold the investment for $1.4 million, realizing a gain of $400,000.
 That $400,000 gain will not be taxed since the taxpayer invested in a QOF and held the investment for 10 years.

 What about ordinary income from the original sale?